 The solid cases involve emails when we talk about viability in an alienation of affection case.
 If you have copies of emails, remember cellphone companies do not keep text messages, but the phones will still have the emails stored, and if you can pull this information from the phone, and go through it.
 If you can pull these old text messages, the old emails, phone records, those are going to stand up no matter what.
 Phone records will show that the defendant and this other person had all these calls between each other.
 It will show a difference between what was normal before the intrusion into the marriage and then after.

-Phone logs, letters, any kind of voice recorded messages, any type of written or oral communication that we can find during the course of the marriage when the plaintiff was not aware that anything was suspect, is evidence.
+Phone logs, letters, any kind of voice recorded messages, or any type of written or oral communication that we can find during the course of the marriage when the plaintiff was not aware that anything was suspect is evidence.
 Pictures are also important.
-If they had hired a private investigator before they came to see us all that is great information to use.
+If they had hired a private investigator before they came to see us all, that is great information to use.
 A bad case would be something that was nothing other than allegations.

 Does The Outcome Of An Alienation Of Affection Case Impact A Divorce Proceeding?